PhantomOffKanagawa/fitness-app/markdown/DailyFoodsIndex.md

 # Food Section Idea
+###### Glossary
+- 🔮: Future possible functionality or idea
+- ❗: Priority
+- 🧠: High difficulty
 ## Questions/Cues
-### Answers
+### What Does This Program Answer?
-- What should I eat for the day
+- What should I eat for the day?
+- How do I fill out the rest of my day?
-- What options do I have for splits
+- 🔮 What can I meal prep?
-### Asks
+### What Does This Program Ask?
 - What nutrition do you want to aim for
 	- Calories, Macros (Carbs, Protein, Fat)
-	- Ranges
+	- 🔮 Ranges (Don't go over, don't go under, stay within 10%)
-- What have you eaten so far
+- What have you eaten so far?
+	- What macros?
+	- 🔮What foods?
-- What options are there
+- What options are there for food lists?
-	- How can each option be broken up
+	- How can each option be broken up? (eg. by meal, by snacks)
-- How should meals be split?

 ## Notes
 ### Windows